St. Joseph's College Annual Greater New York Regional

 end of the competition.

-6. Each team will be assigned an area where the
+6. Each team will be assigned an area where

-pencils will be provided.
+and pencils will be provided.

 7. There will be no communication between the